[Revised and extended for clarity]

 Turning to Bayh-Dole, Latker argues that Bayh-Dole “can be considered a codification of the IPA.”
 Odd as it is to contest the account of the man who wrote the bill, Bayh-Dole is hardly a codification of the IPA.
 Bayh-Dole might better be described as a distortion of the IPA mashed up with federal procurement regulations.
-While there is much in common in use of key terms–subject invention, practical application, reasonable, and the like–the definitions vary significantly between the documents, as do the mechanisms of operation and especially the public oversight.
+While there is much in common in use of key terms–subject invention, practical application, reasonable, and the like–the regulatory context and definitions vary significantly between the IPA and Bayh-Dole, as do the mechanisms of operation and especially the public oversight.

 Consider ownership.
 Here’s Rabitschek and Latker:

 Under both the NIH and NSF IPAs, as in Bayh-Dole, the university had a contractual right to elect ownership to any invention, thereby eliminating the arduous task of justifying ownership after identification of an invention.